About this Tool

 2Example: Unpacking a JWT Structure

-Common claims like `iss` (Issuer), `exp` (Expiration Time), `iat` (Issued At), and `sub` (Subject) are automatically parsed and translated into human-readable date-time strings.
-Our decoder also checks for token expiration and provides a real-time warning if the token has expired, helping you debug authentication issues instantly.
+iss (Issuer), exp (Expiration Time), iat (Issued At), and sub (Subject) are automatically parsed and translated into human-readable date-time strings.
+Our decoder also checks for token expiration and provides a real-time warning if the token has expired, helping you debug authentication issues instantly.4Signature Verification and Security

 Unlike basic viewers, this tool allows you to verify the integrity of your JWTs.
 You can input your HMAC secret or Public Key to check if the signature matches the payload.
 This is essential for verifying that a token hasn't been tampered with by a malicious party during transit.